Best cordless lawn mower in 2021: electric mowers for all lawn sizes

 The best cordless lawn mower is a must for green-fingered garden enthusiasts.
 They are also great for the rest of us who simply want to enjoy a neat view while lounging on the patio.
 Invest in a fast and reliable cordless lithium-ion battery mower and it’s easy to keep your lawn looking lush all year round.

-We’ve donned our garden overalls and got to work mowing, lifting, trimming and, quite literally, bending over backwards to find the best cordless lawn mower for 2019.
+We’ve donned our garden overalls and got to work mowing, lifting, trimming and, quite literally, bending over backwards to find the best cordless lawn mower.
 With one of these top 10 battery-powered mowers you can glide through the grass in style.

 The Stihl RMA 235 Compact cordless lawn mower is our best value choice due to its low weight, slim and fuss-free design, which can be steered effectively to cut a range of tall and short grass.